 Performance Element Form Eligibility Period Determination Bonus Cash All Executive Officers 1 Year Awards are primarily based on the achievement of predetermined Adjusted EBITDA targets.
 In some cases, additional awards are available for the achievement of certain goals pertaining to sales, gross margin, cash flow, accounts receivable aging or other specific outcomes.
 Adjusted EBITDA targets and other goals vary between markets and/or individuals.
-Long-term Equity Based Incentives Unit Options President & CEO, of The Boyd Group Inc. President & COO of The 10 Year Term The number of options granted is based on an assessment of intrinsic value of the options at the time of granting.
-The value of vested options is based Boyd Group (U.S.), Inc. on appreciation of units during the ten- year option period.
+Long-term Unit President & 10 Year Term The number of options granted is based on an assessment of intrinsic Equity Based Incentives Options CEO, of The Boyd Group Inc. value of the options at the time of granting.
+President & COO of The The value of vested options is based Boyd Group (U.S.), Inc. on appreciation of units during the ten- year option period.

 In setting compensation levels for Senior Executives, the Compensation Committee reviews salaries for executives in similar positions, in similar businesses of a similar size, as described further below.
 Individual salaries are set in relation to these salary comparisons and based upon the executive's experience and demonstrated or expected performance.
-The salaries for the Executive Chairman and President & CEO have been set pursuant to their employment contracts as described under "Management Contracts".
-The Senior Executives' compensation is as set forth in the Summary Compensation Table and was approved by the Compensation Committee (with Mr. Smith not participating in the approval of his compensation).
+The salary for the President & CEO and Vice President & CFO have been set pursuant to their employment contracts as described under "Management Contracts".
+The Senior Executives' compensation is as set forth in the Summary Compensation Table and was approved by the Compensation Committee.

 Executive Officers of the Fund, BGI and its Subsidiaries are eligible for annual cash bonuses based on certain performance criteria, principally related to Adjusted EBITDA performance.
 In some cases, additional awards are available for the achievement of certain goals pertaining to sales, gross margin, cash flow, accounts receivable aging and other specific outcomes.
 Adjusted EBITDA targets and other goals vary between markets and/or individuals.
-Adjusted EBITDA performance is compared to certain minimum thresholds, establishing a direct link between executive compensation and the financial performance of the Company.
+Adjusted EBITDA performance is compared to certain minimum thresholds, establishing a direct link between executive compensation and the financial performance of BGI.
 The compensation structure for each Executive Officer is structured consistently with no differences between individuals identified that could expose the Fund to inappropriate or excessive risks.

 Adjusted EBITDA thresholds for Senior Executives are reviewed and approved by the Compensation Committee and the Board of Directors/Trustees early in each fiscal year, subject to upward adjustment during the year for additional investment in new locations, as deemed appropriate by the Compensation Committee.
-For 2011, a minimum threshold of \$15.906 million consolidated Adjusted EBITDA was required to be achieved before any bonus would be earned.
-After the minimum threshold was achieved, amounts up to \$117,000 of the first \$150,000 of incremental Adjusted EBITDA would be allocated to the Senior Executive bonus pool, as well as 7.8% of any excess Adjusted EBITDA over 16.056 million.
-For 2011, Mr. Bulbuck elected to re-allocate \$38,000 of his bonus entitlement to other employees not participating in the Senior Executive bonus pool.
+For 2013, a minimum threshold of \$30.499 million consolidated Adjusted EBITDA was required to be achieved before any bonus would be earned.
+After the minimum threshold was achieved, amounts up to \$153,000 of the first \$168,000 of incremental Adjusted EBITDA would be allocated to the Senior Executive bonus pool, as well as 7.8% of any excess Adjusted EBITDA over 30.649 million.
+For 2013, Mr. Bulbuck elected to re-allocate \$38,000 of his bonus entitlement to other employees not participating in the Senior Executive bonus pool.

-Bonuses for other Executive Officers are based on Adjusted EBITDA pertaining to the performance of the segment or component of the Company's operations that is relevant to each Executive Officer.
+Bonuses for other Executive Officers are based on Adjusted EBITDA pertaining to the performance of the segment or component of BGI's operations that is relevant to each Executive Officer.
 For bonuses to be earned, a minimum threshold of Adjusted EBITDA, subject to upward adjustment during the year for additional investment in new locations, is required to be achieved, after which a pre-determined portion of excess EBITDA over the threshold is earned as bonus.